docker/docs/docker-cloud/migration/cloud-to-swarm.md

 ### lb service

 In Docker Cloud, the `lb` service was used to proxy connections on port 80 to the `vote` service.
-It was deployed as a `global` service so that an instance of it would always run on every node in the Docker Cloud node cluster.
 We do not need to migrate the `lb` service because Docker CE in swarm mode has native load balancing built into its service mesh.

-If your applications are running load balancers, such as `dockercloud/haproxy`, you ___may___ no longer need them when migrating to stacks on Docker CE.
+If your applications are running load balancers, such as `dockercloud/haproxy`, you _may_ no longer need them when migrating to stacks on Docker CE.
 Be sure to test your application and consult with your Docker technical account manager for further details.

 ### vote service

 The Docker Cloud `vote` service defines an image, a restart policy, service replicas.
-It also defines an `autoredeploy` policy which is not supported natively in *service stacks*.
+It also defines an `autoredeploy` policy which is not supported natively in _service stacks_.

-> Autoredeploy is a Docker Cloud feature that automatically updates your running application every time an updated image is pushed or built.
-It is not native to Docker CE, AKS or GKE, but you may be able to regain it using Docker Cloud auto-builds, and web-hooks on your Docker Cloud repository for the image, back to your CI/CD pipeline.
+> **Autoredeploy options**: Autoredeploy is a Docker Cloud feature that automatically updates running applications every time you build an image.
+It is not native to Docker CE, AKS or GKE, but you may be able to regain it with Docker Cloud auto-builds, using web-hooks from the Docker Cloud repository for your image back to the CI/CD pipeline in your dev/staging/production environment.

 **Cloud source**: